Once a topic is clear, it is important to make sure the title is congruent with the topic it. In well-designed papers,

 After students come up with tentative research questions, I ask them to consider how those can be answered.

-Are there sufficient library resources to answer the questions which are raised?
+Are there sufficient library resources to answer the questions that are raised?
 If they are doing a quantitative study,

 it is also important to make sure the survey questions will provide enough information to adequately address the research themes.